 Now we all know that California, specifically Los Angeles, is one of the most expensive locations in the US.
 But, believe it or not, you can have a great time and keep most if not all of your money in your pocket.
 What with the Griffith Park Observatory and various museums alone, you could occupy a ton of “vacation time” learning about history and art while saving big at the same time.

 How about getting a bit of culture by visiting one of the many museums in the Los Angeles area.
 Here’s a short list of free local museums near LAX and their locations:

-The Broad: 221 S Grand Ave Los Angeles 90012 – Located in the heart of downtown LA, The Broad boasts a no frills approach to displaying artwork from well known as well as up and coming contemporay artists.
+The Broad: 221 S Grand Ave Los Angeles 90012 – Located in the heart of downtown LA, The Broad boasts a no-frills approach to displaying artwork from well known as well as up and coming contemporary artists.
 Open Tuesday – Sunday admission is free.
-Check in at the Broad website for standby tickets to beat the crowd as the lines can get fairly long for walkups
+Check in at the Broad website for standby tickets to beat the crowd as the lines can get fairly long for walk-ups

-The Getty Center: 1200 Getty Center Dr Los Angeles 90049 – Located on the Westside, high atop the hills just West of Bel Air, Ca. resides one of my favorite hangouts for art and culture.
-With 5 buildings jam packed with art, furnishings and photographs, The Getty Center has something for everyone, even kids.
-There are Greek statues, french fashion, hand made tapestries, furniture paintings and stained glass, it’s all there and much, much more.
-The Getty also provides a breath taking view, restaurant and rose garden if you just want to hang out for the day.
+The Getty Center: 1200 Getty Center Dr. Los Angeles 90049 – High atop the hills just West of Bel Air, Ca. resides one of my favorite hangouts for art and culture.
+With 5 buildings jam-packed with art, furnishings, and photographs, The Getty Center has something for everyone.
+There are Greek statues, French fashion, handmade tapestries, furniture paintings, and stained glass.
+It’s all there and much, much more.
+The Getty provides a breathtaking view, restaurant, and rose garden as well.
+Perfect, if you want to hang out for the entire day.
 And the best part, it’s free to the public.
 Open Tuesday – Sunday (parking is $15.00 – $10.00 after 4:00pm)